-&lt;sup>134Our calculations with Eisenstein series on p.
-125 are yet much more technical.
+Our calculations with Eisenstein series on p.
+134 are yet much more technical.
 So is our second round of attack on the topic of distillation in the section on p.
-105.
+114.

-&lt;sup>135As usual, we needed to over-simplify a bit.
+As usual, we needed to over-simplify a bit.
 In fact the framed rule describes not the dichotomy "the degree is 0, 1 or 2" vs. "the rest", but a related dichotomy abelian (or even cyclic; it happens for degree up to 2, as well as "in some cases of higher degree") vs. purely-nonabelian (which may be restated as "covered by the Class Field Theory for Q" vs. "needing the Langlands program"; compare with the section on p.
-62).
-However, since anything of degree 0, 1, or 2 lives in the "abelian" realm, and we do not consider the abelian case of degree 3 (except for Remark 72 on p.
-119), this is enough for our purposes.
+72).
+However, since anything of degree 0, 1, or 2 lives in the "abelian" realm, and we do not consider the abelian case of degree 3 (except for Remark 78 on p.
+128), this is enough for our purposes.